 Billionaire John Arnold

-For years, the well-financed attacks on California's public employees were financed by someone pension busters would only say was an "out of state billionaire."
+For years, the well-financed attacks on California's public employees were paid for by someone pension busters would only say was an "out of state billionaire."

-Arnold has refused to disclose how much money and which pension efforts he is bankrolling, However, his operation is believed to have been heavily involved in San Jose''s pension initiative, which is costing the city tens of thousands of dollars in legal fees.
-His group also is making noise about a 2014 ballot measure that will rob current employees of the retirement security they signed up for in good faith.
+Arnold has refused to disclose how much money and which pension efforts he is bankrolling, However, his operation is believed to have been heavily involved in San Jose’s pension initiative, which is costing the city tens of thousands of dollars in legal fees.
+His group also is funding a Ventura County ballot measure that will rob current employees of the retirement security they signed up for in good faith.

 Said Lowell Goodman, communications director for the southern California chapter of the Service Employees International Union: "It's the height of narcissism for a Texas billionaire who doesn't have to worry about his retirement to come into California and try to meddle with the secure retirement of working-class people."